papa-anniekey/CustomSignatures/README.md

  https://github.com/papa-anniekey/CustomSignatures/blob/master/CVE-2017-0199.zip<br>
  Original made by me(^^)<BR>
  Vulnerability in Windows API(Microsoft OLE URL Moniker) of Microsoft Office/Wordpad.
- This vulnerabiluty caused Execute Arbitaly code from remote(RCE).
+ This vulnerabiluty lead to Execute Arbitaly code from remote(RCE).
 McAfee provided a signature for this vulnerability but the condition is too limited.
 McAfee provided signature could detect only POC(Maybe).
 I tested it with other Malicios Samples download from somewhere then the result is "Detect" but the McAfee made signature is F/N.

 If you will use my custom McAfee NSP's Signatures, please keep in mind "Use at Own Risks".